 Warranty Costs.
 We provide limited warranties for parts and labor at no cost to our customers within a specified time period after the sale.
 The warranty terms are typically from one to five years.
 Provisions for estimated expenses related to product warranties are made at the time products are sold.
 These estimates are established using historical information about the nature, frequency and average cost of warranty claim settlements as well as product manufacturing and recovery from suppliers.
 Management actively studies trends of warranty claims and takes action to improve product quality and minimize warranty costs.
 We estimate the actual historical warranty claims coupled with an analysis of unfulfilled claims to record a liability for specific warranty purposes.
-Our product warranty obligations are included in other accrued liabilities in the balance sheets.
-As of December 31, 2017, and nine months ended September 30, 2018, we had accrued a liability for warranty reserve of \$175,000 and \$175,000, respectively.
+Our product warranty reserve of \$175,000 and \$175,000, respectively.
 Management believes that the warranty accrual is appropriate; however, actual claims incurred could differ from original estimates, requiring adjustments to the accrual.
 The product warranty accrual is allocated to current and liabilities in the balance sheets.